senseiwells/EssentialClient/docs/ClientMacros.md

 ### `trade`
 - Allows you to trade with a villager by using the index of the trade (first trade index == 0)
-- [drop] allows you to drop all of the traded items after trading (options are "drop", or leave blank)
+- [drop] allows you to drop all the traded items after trading (options are "drop", or leave blank)
 - Usages: `trade [index] [drop]`

+### `trade_for`
+- This allows you to try and trade for an item instead of an index like above
+- [drop] allows you to drop all the traded items after trading (options are "drop", or leave blank)
+- Usages: `trade minecraft:[item] [drop]`

 ### `screenshot`
 - Allows you to take a screenshot